Managing ScienceLogic Libraries

 1. Create the metadata.json file.
 Ensure that you are in your project folder and use your favorite editor tool to create the metadata.json file.

-The following example includes the minimum set of metadata required by SL1.
+The following example includes the minimum set of metadata required by Skylar One.
 The information supplied corresponds to the principle python library you set up in step 1.
 The environment deployer will pip install the principle python library based on the name and version metadata, so they must be accurate.

 Update the following fields with your information: